 ABCs of full-time RV living

-We are full-time RVers, living our dream.
-We belong to that ever-growing group of adventurous people that have sold their sticks-and-bricks houses, gotten rid of almost all their belongings, and left friends and family behind to live the dream of RV living full-time.
+We used to be full-time RVers, living our dream.
+We belonged to that ever-growing group of adventurous people who have sold their sticks-and-bricks houses, gotten rid of almost all their belongings, and left friends and family behind to live the dream of RV living full-time.

 What is full-time RV living?

 A full-time RVer has stopped vacationing in an RV and begun calling it home.
 Full-time RV living is taking all of the fun and excitement of an RV vacation and combining it with the everyday chores and sometimes mundane aspects of daily living.
-We are living in an RV full-time and living our dream, traveling this amazing country, but our lives are still filled with “to-do” lists and everyday chores.
+Until recently, we were living in an RV full-time and living our dream, traveling this amazing country, but our lives were still filled with “to-do” lists and everyday chores.

 Living in an RV full-time: Haven’t made up your mind yet?